JonahKF/odin-binarySearchTree/README.md

-# template
+# Binary Search Tree

+Binary Search Tree and accompanying methods, created in JavaScript.
-Template repo for The Odin Project lessons.
-Created during the "Revisiting Webpack" lesson.
+Created for The Odin Project, node.js course.